elmomalmo/jslint4idea/README.md

 # JSLINT 4 IntelliJ IDEA

+*Note: This no longer builds successfully with Maven.
+You will need to create an IDEA Plugin module for it in IDEA.
+Just for the moment...*

 IDEA Community Edition is great.
 However the JavScript support is nothing more than syntax highlighting.
 This plugin does JSLint inspection according to a specified configuration.